 One of the mistakes in the e-commerce business is that we don’t know our customers and often focus primarily on quantitative data, such as analytics and the technical part of the solution and specification of functions that we want the e-shop to contain because it will solve our specific problems.

 However, there is not enough space for the customers, so we don’t know their key concerns and needs and how to meet them, which is often reflected in the profitability and effectiveness of the e-shop and running campaigns.

 The following example illustrates the importance of focusing on getting to know your customer.
 For example, we can take two people from the same country, of the same age, with a family, both going on vacation to the same places.
-Still, the difference between them is, for example, their profession, lifestyle, or religion, which affect their shopping behavior.
+Still, the difference between them is, for example, their profession, lifestyle, or religion, which affects their shopping behavior.

 Content hierarchy and layouts for great e-shops

-We imagined what UX is, what it is related to, and why it is vital to use it.
+We’ve discussed what UX is, what it is related to, and why it is vital to use it.
 We will now discuss this term in more detail on the sample of an e-shop page.

 One of the essential pages of the e-shop is undoubtedly the home page.
 It is the first thing that the customer comes into contact with after opening the e-shop and plays its role in the decision-making of visitors, which we can divide into three basic types:

 - the customer who came to the e-shop and knows precisely what they want